artefactual/atom-docs/index.rst

 API
 ---

+* :ref:`api-intro`
+* :ref:`api-browse-taxonomies`

-Overview of the application programming interface available in AtoM
+Overview of the application programming interface available in AtoM.
+Includes sample requests and responses for available endpoints.

-*